Law School Case Brief

 Belle Terre v.
 Boraas - 416 U.S. 1, 94 S. Ct.
 1536 (1974)

 A quiet place where yards are wide, people few, and motor vehicles restricted are legitimate guidelines in a land-use project addressed to family needs.
 This goal is a permissible one.
 The police power is not confined to elimination of filth, stench, and unhealthy places.
 It is ample to lay out zones where family values, youth values, and the blessings of quiet seclusion and clean air make the area a sanctuary for people.

-The Court held that the ordinance was not aimed at transients, thus, it involved no procedural disparity inflicted on some but not on others, and it involved no fundamental right guaranteed by the United States Constitution.
+The Supreme Court of the United States reversed the appellate court's judgment and found that the Village's ordinance that restricted land use to one-family dwellings was constitutional.
+The Court reasoned that the ordinance was not aimed at transients, it involved no procedural disparity inflicted on some but not on others, and it involved no fundamental right guaranteed by the United States Constitution.
 The Court found that a quiet place where yards were wide, people few, and motor vehicles restricted were legitimate guidelines in a land-use project addressed to family needs.
-According to the Court, the legislature properly exercised its discretion in defining "family" to include no more than two unrelated persons.
+The legislature properly exercised its discretion in defining "family" to include no more than two unrelated persons.